 - Tobacco products – 100%

 - Electronic smoking devices and liquids used in such devices – 100%

 - Any product with added sugar or sweeteners – 50%

-Business required to register for Excise Tax are:
+Business required to register for the UAE excise tax are:

 VAT Refund For Tourists